How to start a scrap metal business from the ground up

 Tracking your results

 You do not need complex marketing software.
 Simply track how many new suppliers you gain each month.
-A solid goal for your first six months is to secure 5-10 regular suppliers who provide scrap at least twice a month.
+A solid goal for your first six months is to secure 5 to 10 regular suppliers who provide scrap at least twice a month.
 This creates a predictable revenue base.

 Think about your Customer Acquisition Cost (CAC).
 If you spend $100 on fuel and flyers and sign up one new regular contractor, your CAC is $100.
 Knowing this number helps you decide if your marketing efforts are paying off or if you need to adjust your strategy.